top of page

 • LSE Business Meeting Presentation.
 JD Roberts, Airport Business Manager at LSE, presented at the February 29th meeting on Delta's departure, its importance to the business community, and airline opportunities for the future.
 For the full presentation, click here

 • LSE Business Meeting Media Coverage.
 The La Crosse Tribune covered the February 29th meeting and reaffirmed the message to the public to "fly local."
 Roughly 50 people gathered at the La Crosse County Administrative Center to discuss strategies to keep passenger air service viable at the city-owned facility.
-Fore more information, read the full article here!
+For more information, read the full article here!

 Meeting image.jpg